Flecainide is used to treat irregular heartbeats.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about flecainide and will provide you with a full list of the side-effects which you may experience from taking it.

 - Your doctor will tell you what the right dose of flecainide is for you.
 The dose may need to be adjusted as your symptoms become controlled, so make sure you take flecainide exactly as your doctor tells you to.
-Flecainide tablets are usually taken twice each day and the capsules are usually taken once each day.
+Flecainide tablets are usually taken twice each day.
 Your dose will be printed on the label of the pack to remind you about what the doctor said to you.

 - Try to take your doses around the same times of day, as this will help you to remember to take them regularly.